arielchuri/Research-and-Development-Methods/sessions/brain_writing.md

 4. Read the new idea and think of it as an “idea stimulation” card.
 Add an idea inspired by what you just read or to enhance the idea, post it and move on to the right again.

-5. If you think of a new idea post it separately and move on.

-5. Continue this process of *brainwriting* and moving to the right until there are various ideas on each card.
+5. Continue this process of *brainwriting* and moving to the right until there are various ideas in each section.

 6. Once finished, collect the post-its and post them around the topic and its picture.